SpongePowered/SpongeDocs/source/plugin/trade-offers.rst

 A trade offer consists of

-* an primary/first buying :javadoc:`ItemStackSnapshot`
+* a primary/first buying :javadoc:`ItemStackSnapshot`
 * an optional secondary buying ``ItemStackSnapshot``
 * a selling ``ItemStackSnapshot``
 * already used uses